-Our Workers are adults with learning disabilities living in and around Ripon, North Yorkshire.
+Our workers are adults with learning disabilities living in and around Ripon, North Yorkshire.
 They work in a positive, friendly and happy environment with dedicated staff supporting them.
 In house training sees our workers gain communication skills, first hand work experience and everyday life skills.

-Workers feel a sense of belonging to the workshops and ownership of the products they make and sell, bringing them confidence and self belief.
+Workers feel a sense of belonging to the workshops and feel ownership of the products they make and sell, bringing them confidence and self belief.

 Develop life skills

-Our Workers are constantly developing new skills not only in the Workshops but also when out and about in the community.
+Our workers are constantly developing new skills, not only in the workshops, but also when out and about in the community.